Does your tea contain pesticides?

 That’s the impression.
 But, probe a little and look for what the words and measures actually mean and there is a strong case for reaching the conclusion that the teas are pretty safe, that China has greatly improved its handling of pesticides and that Celestial Seasoning’s teas are very safe.

 One more impression.
 Organic teas do not use pesticides and are entirely safe.
 But they do use them.
 Really.
 They are not always safe and organic certification does not address lead and contamination from coal burning.
 Many of the very best teas that adopt biomanagement methods and are as pesticide-free as is possible are not organic.
-Even though they are.
+Even though they are (just not certified).
 Some mass farms that can afford the expensive certification grow mediocre tea in poor locations and with degraded soil and biodiversity.

 Finally, MRL compliance data for, say, China or Vietnam teas are reliable measures of the pesticide residues you will ingest when drinking any of them.
 Not at all.
 Some of those teas are indeed toxic and dangerous and their damage to health known and substantial.